-These can take many forms – yelling, shouting matches, passing sarcastic remarks, screaming loud enough to wake up their neighbours… and all of them reflect rather poorly on your life.
+Be it at the dinner table, at a party, or in the comfort of their bedroom, some couples just can’t help snapping at each other.
+This can take many forms – personal attacks, passing snide remarks, screaming loudly enough to wake up the neighbors… And all of them reflect rather poorly on your life.

 Related Reading: 12 Hurtful Things You Or Your Partner Should Never Say To Each Other

 How Can You Stop Arguing Constantly In A Relationship?

 Generally, it is said that fights begin to occur on the third or fourth date.
 But of course, it is impossible to say with certainty.
 Sometimes the entire dating period goes smoothly… And you suddenly realize that you can’t stand each other after getting married.
 That’s when the differences creep in which slowly lead to arguments.
 These arguments result in big shouting matches and slamming doors.

 While some fights are inevitable, what matters is that you take steps to avoid petty arguments in relationships.
 Your goal should be to try to resolve differences with your partner and handle arguments in a civil manner, with maturity and understanding.
 Here are a few suggestions:

 1. How can I stop arguing with my partner?
 Recognize and avoid the patterns

 Why do we argue so much?
 Be it marital relationships or other spheres of life, the answer to this question lies in patterns.
 Most of the time, we fight endlessly over past incidents we can’t let go of.
 Past problems or relationships are brought up in current fights, complicating matters.
 The focus is seldom on the problem at hand when you’re taking an awful trip down memory lane.